shrewdacumen/My_Bookself_App-on-SwiftUI-Combine/README.md

 ## ContentView, a SwiftUI view, also called `Search` in the `App Structure.png` picture.
 - Endpoint​: https://api.itbook.store/1.0/search/{query}
+   However, the above does NOT produce full query result but the same as `https://api.itbook.store/1.0/search/{query}/1` And this is found by my experiment.

 - Endpoint (with pagination)​: https://api.itbook.store/1.0/search/{query}/{page}
+    The last page can NOT be known until the app reached the next to the final page.

+    For example, let's say that 8 is the final page to query.
+And then, `curl https://api.itbook.store/1.0/search/mongodb/9` will produce
+    `{"error":"0","total":"0","page":"9","books":[]}`

+    , whereas the query on the final page 8 produces `{"error":"0","total":"71","page":"8","books":[{"title":"Seven Databases in Seven Weeks","subtitle":"A Guide to Modern Databases and the NoSQL Movement","isbn13":"9781934356920","price":"$12.59","image":"https://itbook.store/img/books/9781934356920.png","url":"https://itbook.store/books/9781934356920"}]}`
+    The only way to know what is the final page is to query the page pass to the final page 8, in this case, 9.
 - It caches the search data that is stored as `the_visited_cache_store` in this project.
 - The first view when the user launch the app.
 - TheVisitedCached and Store_of_The_Visited_Cached are both the view models which supports `ContentView`